YJazzar/Electron-MediaPlayer/README.md

 - Made the player controls panel (at the bottom of the screen) extend through then entire width of the application.
 - Rename the temporary div for MediaPlayer (that is under PlayerPanel.jsx).
 - Rename MediaPlayer.jsx to ResponsivePlayer.jsx (or any other suitable name).
+- Refactored readDirectory() so that unrelated functions are split into their own files

 ### 5/11/2020:
 - Added the first successful React-Player tag.